MicrosoftDocs/azure-devops-docs/docs/boards/extensions/index.md

 ::: moniker range=">= tfs-2017 <= azure-devops"

 > [!NOTE]
-> **Disclaimer!** Several extensions, such as the Feature Timeline and Epic Roadmap extension and the Dependency Tracker extension, are not a supported feature of Azure Boards and therefore not supported by the product team.
+> Several extensions, such as the Feature Timeline and Epic Roadmap extension and the Dependency Tracker extension, are not supported features of Azure Boards and therefore not supported by the product team.
 For questions, suggestions, or issues you have when using these extensions, visit their corresponding extension page.

 ::: moniker-end